RT-LOC/zephyr-dwm1001/README.md

 # DWM1001 & Zephyr
-This project contains examples that show how to use the DWM1001 module together with Zephyr RTOS.
+This project contains examples on how to use the Ultra Wideband (UWB) and Bluetooth hardware based DWM1001 module together with Zephyr RTOS.
+It's an adaptation of Decawave's examples distributed along with their driver.
-The examples that Decawave distributes along with their driver are adapted to work on the DWM1001-board.

 Note upfront: this readme isn't finished yet.
 It will be improved & extended the following days/weeks.